Ed Elf: Can you have such a thing as a ‘new tradition’? Those two words don’t seem to go together at all.

 2 – Poetic Lines, Clues and Numbered Tags

 Another way of adding fun and intrigue to gift opening, especially when there’s a sack-full of items to unwrap, is by tagging each present with clues – some of them rhyming ones if you feel creative enough.
 There might be a particular order you want them to be opened in as you develop a certain gifts theme, so number each tag as well in this case.
 It turns gift opening into a kind of game.
-Here’s an example for whisky lovers on, you guessed it, our Personalised Gift Opening page.
+We have an example for whisky lovers on, you guessed it, our Personalised Gift Opening page.
 Just CLICK HERE to view the details.

 3 – Flying the Nest Bauble Collection